Moe-hacker/daijin/README.md

 ### About moe-container:
 Moe-container runs a linux container with unshare namespaces and dropped capabilities in your system.
 It's like `chroot` and `unshare`, but it can reduce the container's capability set for more security.
-It's published with MIT license, everyone is free to use it.
+It's published under the MIT license, everyone is free to use it.
 ### WARNING:
 Here's only the new version of termux-container and it might not be stable.
 For any bugs, please report at Discussions.